AgentMC/Sao19/Translate/En/Part9.md

 Kirito who mumbled it turned his eyes to the ceiling of the hall.

 "Isukan, you were saying that yourself.
-On top of this, 49th floor, there is a real top floor."
+On top of that, 49th floor, there is a real top floor."

 General commander and authorized ambassador inhaled at the same time.